cogentcore/core/README.md

 * activate / inactivate menus should just be a simple callback fun attached to the menu item!  it can be called immediately before menu is rendered, every time.  not sure about when a toolbar would be updated.

 * double-click not activating dialog signal with accepted reliably.. sometimes, but not always.

-* impl single-arg logic and props from args setting tags in valueview -- need to create the valueviews outside of argview so we can intercept the single-arg HasAction case -- set tags then.

 * TextField has an ActiveFocus bool -- window notifies if someone else clicks somewhere